-Water and portasans are available free of charge at three locations: 21st & Broadway, at our Astor Plaza Grandstand and at Tompkins Square Park.
+Water and portasans are available free of charge at three locations: 21st & Broadway, Astor Plaza and at Tompkins Square Park.

 15) Who are the Dance Police?

 16) Who sponsors the Parade and Festival?

 Our annual events are largely supported by public funding and donations made to the 501(c)3 non-profit that produces the parade and festival.
 Public funding is derived from the NYC Department of Cultural Affairs, The Lower Manhattan Cultural Council, The Manhattan Borough President’s Office, The NYC and Company Foundation and The NYC Department for the Aging.
 Additional support comes from corporate sponsors and dance organizations that represent with “Experience Dance Booths” at DanceFest in Tompkins Square Park.
 Our Media Sponsor is NY1 and will have a press box at the festival to capture the stories from the dance community.

 17) What are your Community Engagement Programs?

-Throughout the year, Dance Parade New York hires qualified teaching artists and performers for events and educational opportunities throughout New York City’s five boroughs.
+Throughout the year, Dance Parade New York hires it’s qualified teaching artists and performers for events and educational opportunities throughout New York City’s five boroughs.
 In partnership with the New York City Department of Parks and Recreation a, “Community Kinect” is a program that focuses on aerobic movement.
 In schools and community centers, “Cultural Residencies” of up to 10 weeks are offered.
 And in partnership with the New York City Department of Aging, a 10 week residency called “Ageless Action” is offered focusing on balance and mobility.
 All of our programs end with participation in the Dance Parade.